A Level subject overviews

 Mathematics A Level

 Mathematics and Further Mathematics are versatile qualifications that are well respected by universities and employers alike.
-Careers for women with good mathematical skills and qualifications are frequently well paid, interesting and rewarding.
-Whilst the number of young people studying A Level Mathematics is increasing, there is still a huge demand from science, engineering and manufacturing employers.
+Careers for women with good mathematical skills and qualifications are frequently well paid, interesting and rewarding, and there is huge demand from science, engineering and manufacturing employers.

 The department is immensely proud of its continued outstanding success at A Level.
 We are one of the subjects with the highest number of students in the Sixth Form and a significant proportion go on to study Mathematics or a related STEM subject each year.